 End of Excerpt

-John Fuller: Willie Robertson is our featured speaker today on Focus on the Family.
-You host is Focus president Jim Daly and I’m John Fuller.
+John Fuller: Well, that’s Willie Robertson, and he’s our featured speaker today on a best of 2020 edition of Focus on the Family with your host Focus President Jim Daly.
+And I’m John Fuller.

-John: And here now is Willie Robertson speaking at Living Word just outside Minneapolis, Minnesota on Focus on the Family.
+John: Here now is Willie Robertson speaking at Living Word just outside of Minneapolis, Minnesota, on today’s episode of Focus on the Family.

 Willie: I’m so excited to be here.
 I’ve never spoken in, uh, Minnesota.
 (Imitating Minnesota Accent) And, uh…